What They Do: Nurse anesthetists, nurse midwives, and nurse practitioners coordinate patient care and may provide primary and specialty healthcare.

 Work Environment: Nurse anesthetists, nurse midwives, and nurse practitioners work in a wide variety of healthcare settings, including hospitals, physicians' offices, and clinics.
 Most APRNs work full time.

 How to Become One: Nurse anesthetists, nurse midwives, and nurse practitioners must earn at least a master’s degree in one of the APRN roles.
 They must also be licensed in their state and pass a national certification exam.

-Job Outlook: Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 26 percent over the next ten years, much faster than the average for all occupations.
-Growth will occur primarily because of an increased emphasis on preventive care and demand for healthcare services from an aging population.
+Job Outlook: Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 45 percent over the next ten years, much faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of nurse anesthetists, nurse midwives, and nurse practitioners with similar occupations.

 Following is everything you need to know about a career as a nurse anesthetist, midwife, or practitioner with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 Includes advance practice nurses such as: nurse practitioners, clinical nurse specialists, certified nurse midwives, and certified registered nurse anesthetists…

 Graduate of BS Nursing with licensed with at least (1) year experience in school environment.
 Willing to be assigned in provincial branches.

 Provides first aid treatment, medical advice, and assistance to employees.
 Coordinates referral of sick employees to hospitals for treatment, diagnostic work-up…